-Light Wells & the Floors they Rise There are no light wells in this premises.
+, Light Wells & the Floors they Rise There are no light wells in this premises.
 Through Atria & the Floors they No atria have been created/included within this premises.
-Rise Through no atna nave been created/included within this premises.
-Passenger and Disabled Access Two lifts serving all floors.
+Rise Through The data have been dedicamoladed within the premises.
+Passenger and Disabled Access Two lifts servicing all floors.
 Platform Lifts (DAPL) Lifts for Fire Fighter's There is one fire fighting lift at the premises located at; Use Entrance lobby.
 Evacuation Aids There are no evacuation aids installed within the premises.
-Mains Electrical The mains electrical incomer is enclosed in 30 minute fire resisting Incomer construction.
-Electrical Distribution Cupboards within the corridors on all floors, locked and appropriately fire- Boards (EDB) location protected.
+The mains electrical incomer is enclosed in 30 minute fire resisting Mains Electrical construction.
+Incomer 1st floor service cupboard and within externally accessed plant rooms on the open balconies.
+Electrical Distribution Cupboards within the corridors, locked and appropriately fire protected.
+Boards (EDB) location cuppoards within the confidors, locked and appropriately life protected.
 Protection Offered to Electrical Distribution EDB's are separated from the means of escape by fire resisting construction.
 Boards (EDB) Heating/Cooling Plant Electrical wall mounted convection heaters.
-Heating/Cooling Plant Net applicable Protection Not applicable.
+Heating/Cooling Plant Not applicable Protection Not applicable.
 Gas Mains and Meters There is no gas main supply to this premises or the areas being assessed.
-Storage of Heating & Fuels are not stored on site Generator Fuel Oil Fuels are not stored on site.
-Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment.
+Storage of Heating & Fuels are not stored on site.
+Generator Fuel Oil Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment.